vidyats1994/aics/tutorials/ros/index.md

 ## 1. Dive Into ROS

-In this section, we provide essential information and examples to build a ros worksace, and run python programs in ROS.
+In this section, we provide essential information and examples to build a ros worksape, and run python programs in ROS.

 Most part of this section is also covered in more details in [ROS official tutorials](http://wiki.ros.org/ROS/Tutorials).